 In order for mission driven publishers to flourish into the future, it is imperative that we establish our own innovation pathways.
 At the same time, universities must assert greater ownership and influence over the ecosystems for sharing and verifying knowledge given how critical it is to their core mission.
 The development of open source alternatives to the stranglehold that a small handful of commercial entities now maintain on not only the markets for information, but also on reputation systems, publishing technologies, and digital innovation will be of clear benefit to the research community and the reading public alike.

-The KFG will serve as a test kitchen, incubator, and a staging platform for the development and launch of open source publishing technologies and aligned open access publications, staffed jointly by the Press and the Media Lab.
+The KFG serves as a test kitchen, incubator, and a staging platform for the development and launch of open source publishing technologies and aligned open access publications, staffed jointly by the Press and the Media Lab.
 The open source approach not only reduces the precarious dependency that most non-profit academic publishers have on costly outsourced technologies and a limited network of commercial vendors, but also provides a foundation for greater insourced experimentation and innovation.
 We now seek funding partners to help us grow our capacity over the next two to three years, as we develop the cost-recovery models that will ultimately make the KFG self-sustaining.